Nursing Practice (DNP) - BSN to DNP

-The baccalaureate program is approved by the Alabama Board of Nursing and the baccalaureate, master's, doctor of nursing practice, and post-graduate APRN certificate programs are accredited by the Commission on Collegiate Nursing Education (One Dupont Circle, NW, Suite 530, Washington, D.C.
-20036-1120: Telephone (202)877-6791.
+The baccalaureate program is approved by the Alabama Board of Nursing and the baccalaureate, master's program in nursing, Doctor of Nursing Practice degree program and post-graduate APRN certificate programs are accredited by the Commission on Collegiate Nursing Education:

 While the University of South Alabama will endeavor to provide timely and accurate

 advisement, it is the responsibility of the student to know and satisfy the degree